Topic: Employee Recognition

 Leaders deserve to feel valued, appreciated, and supported like everyone else.

-How employees can recognise their leaders
+How employees can recognize their leaders

 But it doesn’t have to be complicated.
 The same type of recognition that occurs between peers can be shared from employees to leaders.
 “Thank you” notes and small tokens of gratitude can go a long way for leaders that may feel under-appreciated and overlooked.